Lebanon drops in annual corruption index

 Summary

-Corruption is on the rise globally, according to the latest Corruption Perceptions Index published by Transparency International (TI), with Lebanon dropping 13 places in the index's international ranking since last year.
+Corruption is on the rise globally, according to the latest Corruption Perceptions Index published by Transparency International, with Lebanon dropping 13 places in the index's ranking since last year.

 ...